Urban Menace: Production

 Director Pyun shot Urban Menace simultaneously with The Wrecking Crew and Corrupt in a derelict factory in Eastern Europe, originally intending Urban Menace and The Wrecking Crew as sections of a single film; the producers decided to make two films.
 The budget only permitted two stuntmen, making deaths repetitive.
 Pyun often superimposed the stars' faces onto stand-ins.
 Half the finished film was lost in transit, requiring substitution of rough duplicate footage; large parts of Urban Menace are in black and white and the photography is often blurry.

 Reception

 The film was regarded as low-quality; the DVD provides an option of skipping it and simply listening to Ice-T rapping.
-However, one critic praises the hip-hop and rap soundtrack and crisp sound effects.
+However, one critic praised the hip-hop and rap soundtrack and crisp sound effects.